Trap 2: TBI Cases In Federal Court

 Michigan traumatic brain injury lawyers must be on high alert after a Dec.
-18, 2008 U.S. Court of Appeals for the Sixth Circuit case that dismissed the traumatic brain injury claim a child injured in a car accident.
+18, 2008 U.S. Court of Appeals for the Sixth Circuit case that dismissed the traumatic brain injury claim of a child injured in a car accident.
 This case will effectively wipe out most brain injury cases in the federal courts.

 In Livonia Shropshire v.
 Laidlaw Transit, Inc., the Court ruled on its own accord — the defense lawyers never even raised the issue — that the TBI claim of a child injured in a car accident and diagnosed with brain injury and seizures could be dismissed.
 The Court contended the “automatic” route to a jury for closed-head injury victims found in MCL 500.3135(2)(a)(ii) is procedural, not substantive, and…does not apply in federal court.